darkn3to/dinner-problem/readme.md

 3. Harsh gets along with everyone.

 Given these constraints, Dhruv wants to find all possible combinations of friends he can invite to ensure a pleasant evening.

+## Solution Approach

+1. Create a five channel quantum circuit qᵢ. ```qᵢ = {q₀, q₁, q₂, q₃, q₄}```.
+Each qubit represents a friend's name in lexicographic order (q₀ represents Abhinav's presence, q₁ represnts Ayaan's presence and so on...).
+3. Generate the combination of friends that satisfy the afore-mentioned conditions using ```generate_combinations()```.
+4. Initialize the qubits in Superposition by applying Hadamard gate to each qubit.
+This allows the circuit to explore every possible state.
+5. Create an oracle that identifies each valid state (each valid combination of friends).
+For each valid state, the oracle constructs a unique diagonal matrix that, imparts a negative phase specifically to that state, effectively marking it.
+The diagonal matrix is multiplied with the state vector of the state to obtain a marked state with negative phase.

+Suppose we want to find a state 01 in a two qubit system.